17 Knock Knock Jokes - New And Cheerful Ways To Flirt With Anyone

 Anyone, young and old alike, can join this fun game.
 Also, more players mean more fun!

-Here are the Ghost in the Graveyard play rules:
+How To Play Ghost in the Graveyard

 Have you already chosen a play zone?
 Have you already decided who's going to be the "it"?
 Are the rest of the players ready?
 Then, you need to consider these 3 things first before playing Ghost in the Graveyard.